Home Data & Mapping Metadata

 Manatee Synoptic Surveys Florida Fish and Wildlife Conservation Commission 7/1/2005

-Mote Marine Laboratory Manatee Aerial Surveys MOTE Marine Laboratory Not Available
+Mote Marine Laboratory Manatee Aerial Surveys Mote Marine Laboratory Not Available

-Population Density (2000) U.S. Census Bureau 1/1/2000
+Population Density (2000) U.S. Department of Commerce 1/1/2000

 Sarasota County Artificial Reefs Sarasota County 12/28/2003